Mission, Vision, & Values

-The Maine Farm & Sea to Institution Network fosters collective power through collaboration and coordination to strengthen farm to institution efforts in Maine.
+The Maine Farm & Sea to Institution Network (MEFTI) fosters collective power through collaboration and coordination to strengthen farm to institution efforts in Maine.

 By addressing systemic challenges and supporting public health, education, and the local food economy, MEFTI catalyzes a resilient, equitable, and sustainable food system that benefits all

-For decades, Maine's Farm to School movement has worked to increase the inclusion of locally sourced food in school meals, aiming to support Maine's economy, improve public health, and foster an understanding of food origins.
-Achievements in this area have been driven by a network committed to developing procurement strategies, providing agricultural education, informing policy initiatives, and creating valuable networking opportunities.
-More recently, hospitals, colleges, and other institutional settings have begun establishing systems for local food purchasing.
-As awareness of the importance of Farm to Institution grows, this movement continues to expand across Maine.
+For decades, Maine's Farm to School movement has worked to increase the amount of locally sourced and Maine grown food in school meals, aiming to support Maine's economy, improve public health, and foster an understanding of food origins.
+The Movements successes have been driven by a network committed to developing procurement strategies, providing agricultural education, informing policy initiatives, and creating valuable networking opportunities.

 In 2015, the Maine Farm to School Network secured funding from the Elmina B. Sewall Foundation to create a process that would unite these ongoing efforts and catalyze a social impact network focused on Farm to Institution.